top of page

 How to implement the Ferber method

 Before attempting any sleep coaching methods you should make sure you have your sleep hygiene and nap routine down to a tee - make sure the sleep environment is conducive to sleep, the nap routine is well balanced and your bedtime routine is calming and predictable and well established first.
-Here is a general outline of how to implement the Ferber method:

 • Establish a bedtime routine: This should include activities such as bathing, brushing teeth, and reading a book.